AlanCristhian/namedobject/README.md

 'a'
 ```

-It can make multiple variables using the unpack sequence syntax.
+It can make multiple variables with iterable unpacking syntax.

 ```pycon
 >>> import name